united kingdom

 Refugee Law Initiative

-Website of the Refugee Law Initiative (RLI) an academic centre at the School of Advanced Study, University of London “promoting interdisciplinary research, teaching and exchange on law, policy and practice in refugee and displacement contexts”.
-The website gives details of RLI events including the annual conference and information on RLI research projects and publications.
-Links are given to the Refugee Law Clinic which provides pro bono legal advice for refugee clients and to the RLI blog on refugee law and forced migration.
+The Refugee Law Initiative (RLI) is an academic centre at the School of Advanced Study, University of London carrying out interdisciplinary research and teaching with a focus on law, policy and practice.
+The website gives details of courses, consultancy and events, research projects and publications.
+Information is provided about the RLI's Refugee Law Clinic, which provides pro bono legal advice for refugee clients.
+There is also a blog on refugee law and forced migration.

 Oxford Human Rights Hub